What is counselling / psychotherapy?

 There is no fixed number of sessions that you need to see the Counsellor for.
 The treatment period varies from person to person depending on factors such as your progress and the observations of the Counsellor.
 In general, the first few sessions will be weekly and subsequent session’s frequency will be based on your Counsellor’s recommendation.

-Each session lasts between 40 to 50 minutes and costs $100 per session.
+Each session is up to 50 minutes and costs $100 per session.
+Any extension will be $50 per 30 minutes, subject to availability

 Do you prescribe mediation?